 |Nibe||Heating technology||Markaryd, Sweden||The company helps to reduce emissions and energy consumption by designing and producing ultra-efficient air-conditioners, heaters and heat pumps.

-Nibe products can be found in homes, hotels and public buildings around the world.
+Nibe products can be found in homes, hotels and public buildings all around the world.

 |Renault||Car manufacturer||Boulogne-Billancourt, France||Renault is the market leader for electric cars in Europe.

-It is focused on producing affordable electric cars, and now around 25% of the electric cars on European streets are made by the company.
+It is focused on producing affordable electric cars.
+Around 25% of the electric cars on European streets are made by the company.

 Chances are, you know someone who has one of its hip and knee replacements.